 Benefits of New Building Management Systems

 A new, open-platform system allows you to capitalize on the latest smart building technologies.
-This gives you ample options when it comes to price since it’s not locked into one company’s offerings.
+This gives you ample options for the price since it’s not locked into one company’s offerings.

 A new building control automation system also allows you to integrate systems, oversee performance, and leverage the data produced by each system.

 Installation of New Building Management Systems

 Vykon Building and Energy

-Picking an open and integrative system, like Tridium, enables the optimization of buildings, data centers, industrial plants, and even entire city infrastructures.
+An open and integrative system, like Tridium, allows the optimization of buildings, data centers, industrial plants, and even entire city infrastructures.

-Tridium provides a software infrastructure to integrate diverse systems and devices into a unified platform that you can manage over the Internet.
+Tridium provides a software infrastructure to integrate diverse systems and devices into a unified platform you can manage over the Internet.

 Tridium also offers Vykon Building and Vykon Energy that will enable you to integrate proprietary and otherwise incompatible products into a unified enterprise solution.
-This will allow you to measure, manage, and control facilities and energy applications from anywhere in the world.
+This will allow you to measure, manage, and control facilities and energy applications worldwide.

 Building Management System Legacy Upgrade

-A company specializing in building automation system legacy upgrades can evaluate your current system and provide cost estimates for upgrades.
+A company specializing in building automation system legacy upgrades can evaluate your current system and provide cost estimates.
 They will pinpoint areas where a legacy system is lacking and define the benefits of upgrading or migrating to a newer system.

-Their goal is to help extend the life of the existing building automation system and preserve as much of the initial investment as possible.
+Their goal is to help extend the life of the existing building management system and preserve as much of the initial investment as possible.
 A professional may also be able to provide a migration path that allows for an upgrade over time.

 Benefits of Legacy Building Automation System Upgrades

-Building operators can benefit from technology improvements when upgrading a legacy system without losing their initial investment in the original building automation system.
+Building operators can benefit from technology improvements when upgrading a legacy system without losing their initial investment in the original BMS.